-- Rotate the wheel wrench anticlockwise to lower the spare tyre to the ground. - Continue to lower the spare tyre until it can be pulled out from under the vehicle.
+- Rotate the wheel wrench anticlockwise to lower the spare tyre to the ground. - Continue to rotate the wheel wrench until the spare tyre can be pulled out from under the vehicle.

-- Tilt the retainer and slide it up the cable so it can be pulled up through the wheel opening. - 13.
-Place the spare tyre near the flat tyre.
+Tilt the retainer and slide it up the cable so it can be pulled up through the wheel opening.

+14. Place the spare tyre near the flat tyre.